HiaslTiasl/it/README.md

 ### Stateful Operations

 Once you constructed a pipe of operations, you can reuse it for multiple data collections.
-However, you have to be careful with stateful operations!
+But be careful with stateful operations!
 Consider the following example:

 ```javascript
 const POISON_PILL = -1;